 Do read this blog post about arriving into Kathmandu international airport to get a feel on what to expect.

-Visa application forms are available on stands as you enter the immigration lounge at the international airport following arrival via plane.
-There are no pens so make sure you have your own.
+You must enter your travel details into visa application machines after you enter the immigration lounge at the international airport following arrival via plane.

 Do read about how to travel overland into Nepal.
 Overland visa on arrival procedures will change slightly depending on each entry point.
 Generally speaking it's fairly straight forward.